- How do I get support for your software?

 Yes, you can upload pdfs, word documents, protocols, results, etc.

 The main steps are selecting the image/project/dataset you want to attach items to then clicking on the '+' button next to the word 'Attachment' in the Annotation section of the right panel.
-A user guide is available here.
+A managing data user guide is available here.

 - What client/server versions are compatible?